tm-craggs/city-notes/Year 1/Maths/4 - Logic.md

 - This rule of inference allows us to make inferences from given facts.
 For example
 - If I go to Greece for a holiday, then I will get a suntan.
 I went to Greece for a holiday.
 - From which we can deduce, that I have got a suntan.
+- I have won the lottery.
+If I win the lottery then I will quit my job.
+- From this we can deduce that I will quit my job.
+- However, it does not work backwards.
+- I have quit my job.
+If I win the lottery, then I will quit my job.
+Does not mean that